Dave Martinez: Personal life

-Martinez resides in Safety Harbor, Florida, a suburb of Tampa, with his wife, Lisa.
-They have four children: Josh, Jagger, Dalton, and Angelica and two granddaughters, Everly Ann and Amora Grace.
-Lisa is originally from Chicago; they met while Martinez was in his first stint with the Cubs.
+Martinez resides in Safety Harbor, Florida, a suburb of Tampa, and has four children and two granddaughters.
 Jagger attended the University of Tampa, where he played for the school's soccer team.
 Dalton played baseball at the College of Central Florida in 2014.
 The family also provided a second home to Dalton's best friend Mike Love.
-In September, 2019, Dave Martinez underwent a cardiac catheterization after experiencing chest pains during a win over the Atlanta Braves.
+In September 2019, Dave Martinez underwent a cardiac catheterization after experiencing chest pains during a win over the Atlanta Braves.